Aetherspace/green-stack-starter-demo/README.md

 - ✅ have a minimal monorepo setup with Typescript but no monorepo tool yet
 - ✅ leave all other tech choices for e.g. styling, dbs, component libs, etc. up to you

-> Usually the result of a frequent exercise where I attempt to recreate [aetherspace](https://github.com/Aetherspace/green-stack-starter) from scratch using the latest recommended expo + next.js starter from the Expo docs to see whether the setup and config for aetherspace can be simplified.
+> This template repo is the result of a frequent exercise where I attempt to recreate [Aetherspace](https://github.com/Aetherspace/green-stack-starter) from scratch.
+I usually do this using the latest recommended expo + next.js starter from the Expo docs.
+This helps me see whether the setup and config for aetherspace can be simplified.
 Also handy to notice where issues occur and how to fix them.

 ## Getting Started